viktorsapozhok/docker-scip/README.md

 # docker-scip

-Docker container with the SCIP Optimization Suite and PySCIPOpt
+Docker image with the SCIP Optimization Suite and PySCIPOpt.